softawaregmbh/docker-webdev/README.md

 engine-strict = true
 ```

-### What it does?
-The [`Dockerfile`](https://github.com/softawaregmbh/docker-webdev/tree/master/image/node/Dockerfile) extends `node:x.x.x-alpine` adds `bash`, modifies it's prompt slightly and [extends the path](https://github.com/softawaregmbh/docker-webdev/tree/master/image/node/Dockerfile#L6) to execute `devDependencies` as executables.
-Additionally [npm-completion](https://docs.npmjs.com/cli/completion) is enabled.

-The **main advantage** is the abstraction of the build-toolchain into a container, thus providing a consistent and reproducible developer experience across systems and platforms.

 ## Caveats
 ### Shared `node_modules` folder
 We decided to share the `node_modules` folder too, because otherwise IDEs like VS Code do not get Type-Informations for Autocomplete if the installed `node_modules` are encapsulated by the container.
 As a result you may have problems if *native node modules* are used and your Host-OS is not Linux when you try to start the application outside of the container.

 ### Angular CLI/Webpack Live Reloading (Windows)
-Because of a [problem](https://docs.docker.com/docker-for-windows/troubleshoot/#troubleshooting) with `inotify` file changes do not reflect in the container for mounted directories on Windows.
+Because of a [problem](https://docs.docker.com/docker-for-windows/troubleshoot/#inotify-on-shared-drives-does-not-work) with `inotify` file changes do not reflect in the container for mounted directories on Windows.
 This can be solved with setting
 [`poll`](https://github.com/angular/angular-cli/pull/1814#issuecomment-241854816) and [`host`](https://github.com/angular/angular-cli/issues/4471) in `.angular-cli.json` like the following snippet shows:
 ```json
 // .angular-cli.json